SI 2017 Labor Studies

 Ethan G. Lewis, Dartmouth College and NBER

-Hannah M. Postel, Stanford University
+Hannah M. Postel, Duke University

 Immigration Restrictions as Active Labor Market Policy: Evidence from the Mexican Bracero Exclusion